birdyboy18/galaxian/README.md

 ## How it was made

-I didn't really like the code we were given, therefore I remade the game by following the tutorial and editing as I wanted needed.
-You can find the Blog Post series I followed [here]("http://blog.sklambert.com/html5-canvas-game-panning-a-background/")
+I didn't really like the code we were given, therefore I remade the game by following a tutorial online and editing it as I wanted / needed.
+You can find the Blog Post series I followed [here](http://blog.sklambert.com/html5-canvas-game-panning-a-background/ "Link to start of tutorial series")

 ## Controls